rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 ## 6) Conclusion

-Using this decorator can turn the developer work easier when using database operations.
-This decorator can be resumed as a way to surround a route method with a try/catch block and treat the exceptions using transaction management (committing or aborting it and closing the session).
-It is not easier than the Spring @Transactional decorator in Java, but, considering the maturity of TypeScript, it is a great advance for Node.js when programming NoSQL database operations.
+Using this decorator can turn the developer work easier and safer when using database operations.
+This decorator can be resumed as a way to surround a route method with a try/catch block and treat the exceptions using transaction management (committing or aborting it and finally closing the session).
+It is not easier than the Spring @Transactional decorator in Java, but, considering the maturity of TypeScript as a newer programming language, it is a great advance for Node.js when we are working with NoSQL database operations.